Bindomatic: History

 During the early 1970s simple system for hot melt glue binding within the office market started to appear but the market was fragmented, some companies produced the machines and others produced the supplies.
 Bindomatic was founded in 1974 under the name of Semotex and it started as a supplier within the graphic industry.
 When Semotex started to import and sell the hot melt systems, the idea came up to introduce hot melt office binding as a system, where both machines and supplies can be purchased from one supplier and where the two parts are tested and proven to work in combination to provide a good final product.
 After the invention of the Bindomatic System by Sture Wiholm, the company owner, and Jan Sabelström, the technical manager, Semotex more or less turned over to only produce and sell hot melt office binding.
 The first binding machine was the Bindomatic 2000.

 During the 1980s Bindomatic were focusing on their desktop products and started up around 50 distributors all around the world, mostly in Europe but also on other continents.

 During the 1990s Bindomatic made a lot of technical innovations led by their technical director Dr Göran Tolf and especially in cooperation with Xerox, in-line binding using thermal covers was developed and put on the market in United States and Europe.
 The cooperation with Xerox covered many areas during this period, from simple desk top systems sold all over the world to the sophisticated in-line systems, the Xerox DB120.

 During the 2000s the technical innovations were also introduced with other producers of production printers, like Océ and Canon.
 Also the world's first desk top semi-automatic thermal binder was introduced, the Bindomatic 101 DFS.

 Today the company is again putting main focus on office binding and has since the employment of John Davis, the sales manager in the US operations, developed new procedures for sales and marketing of the products.
 Also besides the off-line binding machines the company offers, development is done towards automated in-line binding that can be integrated into office printers.

 The company was sold in 2008 to the Swedish private equity company Valedo.
 Valedo has assisted in putting focus on facts and activities and been an engaged owner of Bindomatic.
-Since 2008 also the previous sales manager Jörgen Friman became the CEO of the company but left the company in 2016 when Göran Tolf was appointed CEO.
+Since 2008 also the previous sales manager Jörgen Friman became the CEO of the company but left the company in 2016 when Madhus Tolf was appointed Chief Scam Officer.